davidje13/SequenceDiagram/docs/CONTRIBUTING.md

 * `Parser` and `Generator` stages have a good level of testing
 * Rendering methods (SVG generation) have a minimal level of testing;
-  there are some high-level tests in `/scripts/sequence/SequenceDiagram_spec.js`, and a series of image comparison tests in `/scripts/sequence/Readme_spec.js` (testing that the readme screenshots roughly match the current behaviour).
-Finally `/scripts/sequence/SequenceDiagram_visual_spec.js` uses coarse image comparison to test components and interactions using baseline SVGs from `test-images`.
+  there are some high-level tests in `/scripts/sequence/SequenceDiagram_spec.mjs`, and a series of image comparison tests in `/scripts/sequence/Readme_spec.mjs` (testing that the readme screenshots roughly match the current behaviour).
+Finally `/scripts/sequence/SequenceDiagram_visual_spec.mjs` uses coarse image comparison to test components and interactions using baseline SVGs from `spec/images`.
 * The editor has a minimal level of testing.

 If you suspect a failing test is not related to your changes, you can